Just a 25-minute drive from Bluffton lies a natural marvel untouched by commercial industry.

-Bird watchers travel to South Carolina’s ACE Basin to watch bald eagles soar overhead and marvel at the ospreys, egrets, herons and sandpipers as they gracefully flit around the wetlands of Bear Island.
-Hunters seasonally descend upon the forests of the basin’s Donnelley Wildlife Management Area.
+They watch bald eagles soar and marvel at the ospreys, egrets, herons and sandpipers around the wetlands of Bear Island.
+White-tailed deer and turkey hunters seasonally descend upon the forests of the basin’s Donnelley Wildlife Management Area.

 The less adventurous can get a taste of the basin’s swamps, wetlands, uplands and forests by driving along designated dirt roads or down the make-shift road lined by moss-draped live oak trees to Grove Plantation.
 The antebellum house that now serves as the office of the U.S. Fish and Wildlife Service’s ACE Basin National Wildlife Refuge, was once owned by Brooks Brothers’ President Owen Winston and occupied by Confederate soldiers during the Civil War.